 So let's summarize this so you really get this.

-So you have the Clint Global Initiative committed two million dollars to support the work of Energy Pioneer Solutions, a company in which a woman who is Bill Clinton's mistress, according to these reports, has a twenty nine percent ownership stake.
+So you have the Clinton Global Initiative committed $2 million to support the work of Energy Pioneer Solutions, a company in which a woman who is Bill Clinton's mistress, according to these reports, has a 29% ownership stake.

-In addition, Clinton even went to bat for the company when it came to lobbying for federal funds.
+In addition, Clinton even went to bat for the company when it came to lobbying for federal funds, and he was successful.

-He got eight hundred and twelve thousand taxpayer dollars in the form of a federal grant by endorsing the funds via the then Energy Secretary Stephen Chow.
+He got $812,000 taxpayer dollars in the form of a federal grant by endorsing the funds via then Energy Secretary Stephen Chow.

 This is why.

-This is the kind of thing that is now caused so many of you this election year to hate rightly despise this political class and those that you see for what they are, involved in corrupt politics that have nothing to do with bettering your life or your family's life.
+This is the kind of thing that has now caused so many of you this election year to hate, rightly despise this political class and those that you see for what they are, involved in corrupt politics that have nothing to do with bettering your life or your family's life.

 And right now, no one in America better represents that corruption than Bill and Hillary Clinton.